Up to 60% off sofas & mattresses — limited‑time deals.

 Our testing experience

-The first nights felt like the mattress met me halfway—my hips settled just enough, then the surface pushed back and held my waistline level when I rolled to my side.
-I kept noticing how easy it was to change positions without “peeling” off the surface.
-Marcus called out that the feel stayed consistent through the night—no late-night softening—and he didn’t feel his midsection dip when he drifted toward stomach sleeping.
-Jenna and Ethan liked the stable surface for shared sleep, but they still felt a bit of latex rebound when one of them changed direction quickly.
+This bed met me halfway: my hips settled a bit, then the latex pushed back and kept my waist level on my side.
+In our testing, it was easy to roll and change positions without feeling stuck.
+Marcus also noted that support stayed steady through the night.
+Jenna and Ethan liked the stable surface, but they still noticed a bit of rebound when one of them moved quickly.

 What we liked